itzDJ/CSC-2053-Web-Exam-Study-Guide/web_exam.md

 ## DOM

 - What is stored in the DOM?
+  - HTML elements called nodes.

 - What JavaScript object stores the DOM?
+  - The DOM document object is the root JS object representing the entire HTML document.

 - Use a selector method on the document object to retrieve the HTML element from the following code and store it in a variable called helloNode.
   ```HTML